Seven Hills, Queensland: Geography

-All are within the current boundaries of the suburb, except for Esquiline Hill which is in the neighbouring suburb of Camp Hill on Tranter Avenue.
+All are within the current boundaries of the suburb, except for Esquiline Hill which is in the neighbouring suburb of Camp Hill on Tranters Avenue.
 Also there is another hill in the suburb of Seven Hills, Lilian Hill (27.4809°S 153.0789°E) which is not named after one of the Seven Hills of Rome.

 History

 The name of the area first appeared in local maps in 1891 and 1895, when it was in the possession of landowners David Ham, John James Kingsbury (Ham's son-in-law) and Acheson Overend.
 The name was taken from the "Seven Hills Estate Co", a mining company whose own name reflected the terrain of the Creswick area north of Ballarat and of which Ham was a prominent shareholder.
 The 1925 sub-division plan submitted by new owner and land developer Robert George Oates, incorporated Roman street names.

 Between 1912 and 1926, the southern edge of the suburb was serviced by the Belmont Tramway which connected with the Queensland Government Railway at Norman Park.
 Initially the service was operated by the Belmont Shire Council until it was suspended in 1924.
 The service was reinstated by the Brisbane City Council in 1925 following the amalgamation of the local government authorities, but was again suspended in 1926.
 The tracks, which followed the present Oateson Skyline Drive and Ferguson Road and continued to Belmont along Old Cleveland Road, remained in place until 1934.

+The Seven Hills Presbyterian Church opened on 1 July 1951 at 2 Servius Street (27.48251°S 153.07562°E).
+It was a timber building, capable of seating 200 people.
+In 1972, the church building was relocated to Carina.

 In 1953, the Brisbane City Council commenced a trolley-bus service, which connected the suburb with Fortitude Valley via Stanley Street, terminating just off Oateson Skyline Drive.
 The trolley-bus service ceased operation on 13 March 1969, when diesel buses took over the service.

-Seven Hills State School opened on 25 January 1960.
+Seven Hills State School opened on 25 January 1960 with an initial enrolment of 84 students rising to 141 students by the end of the first year.

 On 1 June 2001, Seven Hills was gazetted as a suburb by the Queensland Government, following a push by local residents to have it recognised independently of Norman Park.

 A Southbank Institute of Technology campus was operational in the suburb until 2010.
 The site has since become the Clearview Urban Village.